 All private improvements shall be in-stalled at the expense of the applicant.
 The property owner shall retain maintenance responsibilities over all private improvements.

-Onsite improvements include the stormwater treatment and detention facility are private improvements.
-This criterion is satisfied with conditions of approval PFR-13.
+Onsite improvements include stormwater treatment and detention facilities which are private improvements.
+This criterion is satisfied with conditions of approval PFR-12.

 II.
 TDC SECTION 74.140 CONSTRUCTION TIMING.